 THE DESCENT – PICKAXE REVENGE

 There’s nothing quite as satisfying to watch as a good old fashioned bit of cinematic revenge, and The Descent excels in that department.
-Throughout the film, the character of Juno is shown to be a pretty terrible friend, sleeping with final girl Sarah’s husband and leaving one of their friends for dead, and towards the end of the movie, she totally gets what’s been coming to her.
+Throughout the film, the character of Juno is shown to be a pretty terrible friend, sleeping with final girl Sarah’s husband and leaving one of their friends for dead, and toward the end of the movie, she totally gets what’s been coming to her.

 In the film’s most cheer-inducing moment, Sarah and Juno find themselves surrounded by Crawlers, and though it looks as if they’re going to have to put differences aside and team up to fight off a common enemy, Sarah instead raises her pickaxe and sticks it right through Juno’s leg, leaving her defenseless against the approaching monsters.
 No words are even spoken between the two, and quite frankly no words are necessary.